instructed-glacier-model/igm-doc/docs/modules/processes/particles.md

 # Module `particles`

-This IGM module implements a particle tracking routine, which computes trajectory of virtual particles advected by the ice flow.
-The specificity is that it runs in live time during the forward mdodel run and a large number of particles can be computed tanks to the parrallel implementation with TensorFlow.
-The routine includes particle seeding (by default in the accumulation area at regular intervals, but this can be customized), and tracking (advection by the velocity field in 3D).
-There is currently no strategy for removing particles, therefore, there is risk of overloading the memory when using this routine as it is for long time and/or with intense seeding.
+This IGM module implements a particle tracking routine, which computes the trajectories of virtual particles advected by the ice flow.
+The routine operates in real-time during the forward model run, and a large number of particles can be processed efficiently thanks to the parallel implementation with TensorFlow.
+The routine includes particle seeding (by default in the accumulation area at regular intervals, though this can be customized) and tracking (advection by the velocity field in 3D).
+Note that there is currently no strategy for removing particles, which may lead to memory overload when using this routine for long durations and/or with high seeding intensity.

- There are currently 2 implementations (switch with parameter `tracking_method`:
+There are currently two implementations (selectable via the `tracking_method` parameter):

-- `'simple'`: Horizontal and vertical directions are treated differently: i) In the horizontal plan, particles are advected with the horizontal velocity field (interpolated bi-linearly) ii) In the vertical direction, particles are tracked along the ice column scaled between 0 and 1 (0 at the bed, 1 at the top surface) with the  relative position along the ice column.
-Particles are always initialized at 1 relative height (assumed to be on the surface).
-The evolution of the particle within the ice column through time is computed according to the surface mass balance: the particle deepens when the surface mass balance is positive (the relative height decreases), and re-emerge when the surface mass balance is negative (the relative height increases).
+- `'simple'`: Horizontal and vertical directions are treated differently:
+  1. In the horizontal plane, particles are advected using the horizontal velocity field (interpolated bi-linearly).
+  2. In the vertical direction, particles are tracked along the ice column, scaled between 0 (at the bed) and 1 (at the surface), based on their relative position.
+Particles are always initialized at a relative height of 1 (assumed to be on the surface).
+The evolution of the particle's position within the ice column over time is computed based on the surface mass balance: the particle deepens when the surface mass balance is positive (the relative height decreases) and re-emerges when the surface mass balance is negative (the relative height increases).

-- `'3d'`: requires to activate module `vert_flow`, which computes the vertical velocity by integrating the divergence of the horizontal velocity.
-This permits in turn to perform 3D particle tracking.
+- `'3d'`: Requires activation of the `vert_flow` module, which computes the vertical velocity by integrating the divergence of the horizontal velocity.
+This enables full 3D particle tracking.

-For now, `tracking_method` is by default set to  `'simple'`, as the  `'3d'` method (and the dependence `vert_flow`) needs to further tested.
+Currently, the default `tracking_method` is set to `'simple'`, as the `'3d'` method (and its dependency on `vert_flow`) requires further testing.

-Note that you my adapt the seeding to your need.
-You may keep the default seeding in the accumulation area setting the seeding frequency with `frequency_seeding` parameter and the seeding density `density_seeding` parameter.
-Alternatively, you may define your own seeding strategy (e.g. seeding close to rock walls/nunataks).
-To do so, you may redefine the function `seeding_particles()` in a file `particles.py` provided in the working directory (check the example aletsch-1880-2100).
-When excuted, `igm_run` will overide the original function `seeding_particles()` with the new user-defined one.
+You may adapt the seeding strategy to your needs.
+The default seeding occurs in the accumulation area, with the seeding frequency controlled by the `frequency_seeding` parameter and the seeding density by the `density_seeding` parameter.
+Alternatively, you can define a custom seeding strategy (e.g., seeding near rock walls or nunataks).
+To do this, redefine the `seeding_particles()` function in a `particles.py` file located in the working directory (refer to the example `aletsch-1880-2100`).
+When executed, `igm_run` will override the original `seeding_particles()` function with the user-defined one.

-The module needs horizontal velocities (state.U), as well as vertical speeds (state.W) that ice computed with the vert_flow module when `tracking_method` is set to `3d`.
+The module requires horizontal velocities (`state.U`) and vertical velocities (`state.W`).
+The vertical velocities are computed using the `vert_flow` module when the `tracking_method` is set to `'3d'`.

-**Note:** in the code, positions of particles are recorded within a vector of lenght te number of traked particels state.xpos, state.ypos, state.zpos.
-Variable state.rhpos provide the relative height within the ice column (1 at the surface, 0 at the bed).
-At each time step, the weight of surface debris contains in each cell the 2D horizontal grid is computed, and stored in variable state.weight_particles.
+**Note:** In the code, the positions of particles are recorded within vectors corresponding to the number of tracked particles: `state.xpos`, `state.ypos`, and `state.zpos`.
+The variable `state.rhpos` provides the relative height within the ice column (1 at the surface, 0 at the bed).
+At each time step, the weight of surface debris contained in each cell of the 2D horizontal grid is computed and stored in the variable `state.weight_particles`.

-This IGM module writes particle time-position in csv files computed by module `particles`.
-The saving frequency is given by parameter `processes.time.save` defined in module `time`.
+This IGM module writes particle time-position data into CSV files, as computed by the `particles` module.
+The saving frequency is controlled by the parameter `processes.time.save`, which is defined in the `time` module.

-The module also write the trajectories followed by particles: The data are stored in folder 'trajectory' (created if does not exist).
-Files 'traj-TIME.csv' reports the space-time position of the particles at time TIME with the following structure:
+The module also writes the trajectories followed by particles.
+The data are stored in a folder named `trajectory` (created if it does not already exist).
+Files named `traj-TIME.csv` report the space-time positions of the particles at time `TIME` with the following structure:

 ```
 ID,  state.xpos,  state.ypos,  state.zpos, state.rhpos,  state.tpos, state.englt